-SECTION DESCRIPTION

-Information about Council Code of Conduct and Procedures for the administration of the Code of Conduct

-Code of Meeting Practice

-Annual Report

-Annual Financial Report

-Auditor's Report

-Equal Employment Opportunity (EEO) Management Plan

-Community Strategic Plan

-suc Delivery Program and Operational Plan

-gulatic Councillor Expenses and Facilities Payment of expenses and the provision of facilities to Councillors Policy

-Reg Annual reports of bodies exercising functions delegated by Council;

-IPA Any codes referred to in the Act

-CCESS INFORMATION - Schedule 1 GIPA Regulations Returns of interest of Councillors, Designated persons and Delegates

-Inpe Agendas and Business Papers for Council and Committee Meetings

-sche Minutes of Council and Committee Meetings

-S I Departmental Representative Reports presented at a Meeting of Council
+SECTION DESCRIPTION < Information about Council Code of Conduct and Procedures for the administration of the Code of Conduct GIP Code of Meeting Practice e 1 ■ Annual Report Inp Annual Financial Report che Auditor's Report S Equal Employment Opportunity (EEO) Management Plan NO Community Strategic Plan ORMATION Regulations Delivery Program and Operational Plan RMegu Councillor Expenses and Facilities Policy NFC R Annual reports of bodies exercising functions delegated by Council; II S Any codes referred to in the Act OPEN ACCESS INFORMATION - Schedule 1 GIPA Regulations Returns of interest of Councillors, Designated persons and Delegates V Z Agendas and Business Papers for Council and Committee Meetings )PE Minutes of Council and Committee Meetings Departmental Representative Reports presented at a Meeting of Council

+- Councilla Land Daviet-

-ATIC ■ Council's Land Register
+Council's Land Register

-RM/ Register of Investments
+Register of Investments

-FO Register of Delegations
+Register of Delegations

 Register of Graffiti removal works

-ES Register of current Declarations of Disclosures of Political Donations
+Register of current Declarations of Disclosures of Political Donations

 Register of Voting on Planning Matters.

-OPEN A Plans and Local policies adopted by Council concerning approvals and orders
+Plans and Local policies adopted by Council concerning approvals and orders

-OPE Policies Plans of management for community land
+Policies Plans of management for community land

 Environmental Planning Instruments, Development Control Plans.

 Information about Development Applications Development Applications and any associated documents received in relation to a proposed development including the following (Note: Access to DAs lodged prior to 1 July 2010 require a Formal Access Application in accordance with Schedule 1, Clause 3 (2)(c) of the GIPA Regulation)

 Home Warranty Insurance documents

 Construction Certificates

 Occupation Certificates

-Structural Certification Documents ■ Town Planner Reports Submissions received on Development Applications Heritage Consultant Reports Tree Inspections Consultant Reports Acoustic Consultant Reports Land Contamination Consultant Reports Records of decisions on Development Applications including decisions on appeals Records describing general nature of documents that Council do to exclude from public view including internal specification configurations, and commercially sensitive information.
-This clause does not apply to so much of the information referred to above as consists of: gulations Plans and specifications for any residential part of a proposed building, other than plans that merely show its height and its external configuration in relation to the site on which it is proposed to be erected, or GIPA Re Commercial information, if the information would likely to prejudice the commercial position of the person who supplied it or to reveal a trade secret. a Approvals, Applications for approvals under Part 1 Chapter 7 of the Act hedul Orders and Other Documents Applications for approvals under any other legislation and any associated documents received OPEN ACCESS INFORMATION - Schedule 1 GIPA Regulations Other Documents Other Documents Records of approvals granted or refused, any variation from Council Policies with reasons for the variation, and decision made on appeals concerning approvals Orders given under Part 2 of Chapter 7 of the Act and any reasons given under section 136 of the Act Orders given under the authority of any other legislation Z Records of Building Certificates issued under the Environmental ESS Planning and Assessment Act 1979 (NSW) SS Plans of land proposed to be compulsorily acquired by Council Z Compulsory Acquisition Notices OPE Leases and licenses for use of public land classified as community land Performance improvement orders issued to Council under Part 6 of Chapter 13 of the Act.
+Structural Certification Documents

+■ Town Planner Reports

+Submissions received on Development Applications

+Heritage Consultant Reports

+Tree Inspections Consultant Reports

+Acoustic Consultant Reports

+Land Contamination Consultant Reports

+Records of decisions on Development Applications including decisions on appeals

+Records describing general nature of documents that Council decides to exclude from public view including internal specification and configurations, and commercially sensitive information.

+This clause does not apply to so much of the information referred to above as consists of:

+OPEN ACCESS N - Schedule 1 Plans and specifications for any residential part of a proposed building, other than plans that merely show its height and its external configuration in relation to the site on which it is proposed to be erected, or

+OPEN TION - SC Commercial information, if the information would likely to prejudice the commercial position of the person who supplied it or to reveal a trade secret.

+OPEN ACCES INFORMATION - Schedule Approvals, Orders and Other Documents Applications for approvals under Part 1 Chapter 7 of the Act Applications for approvals under any other legislation and any associated documents received

+- Records of approvals granted or refused, any variation from Council Policies with reasons for the variation, and decision made on appeals concerning approvals - Orders given under Part 2 of Chapter 7 of the Act and any reasons given under section 136 of the Act - Orders given under the authority of any other legislation - Records of Building Certificates issued under the Environmental Planning and Assessment Act 1979 (NSW) - Plans of land proposed to be compulsorily acquired by Council - Compulsory Acquisition Notices - Leases and licenses for use of public land classified as community land - Performance improvement orders issued to Council under Part 6 of Chapter 13 of the Act.